masher92/UKCP18/ReadMe.md

 <a name="raingauge"></a>
 ## Rain Gauge Analysis
 The sources of rain gauge data, their locations and the time periods they covered are documented, and the locations of the rain gauges plotted.

+It also contains some code for plotting PDFs of...

+To Do:

 <a name="regionalstats"></a>
 ## Regional Rainfall Statistics